nakujaproject/N-4_Solid_Propulsion/Grains/README.md

 # Propellant Evaluation

-This directory shall contain all matters to do with the analysis, synthesis and improvement of the Composite Grains.
+## Overview

-***will add more to this***
+This directory shall contain all matters to do with the analysis, synthesis and improvement of the Grains.